Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Introduction

-Intuitively, a language has the aperiodicity property if the recognizing device --a finite state automaton in the case of regular languages-- cannot separate two strings that only differ by the count, modulo an integer greater than 1, of the occurrences of some substring.
-Linguists and computer scientists alike have observed that human languages, both natural and artificial, are NC.
 SF regular languages are definable through a star-free regular expression (RE), i,e, an expression composed exclusively by means of Boolean operations and concatenation.
 FO logic defined regular languages are characterized by the first-order (FO) restriction of MSO logic.

 The above properties, together with other equivalent ones which are not the object of the present investigation \cite{McNaughtPap71}, have ignited various important practical applications in the realm of regular languages.
 FO definition, in particular, has a tremendous impact on the success of model-checking algorithms, thanks to the first-order completeness of linear temporal logic\footnote{This result is due to H.W.
 Kamp.
-From his thesis several simplified proofs have been derived, e.g., \cite{DBLP:journals/corr/Rabinovich14}.}: most model-checkers of practical usefulness exploit NC languages.
+From his thesis several simplified proofs have been derived, e.g.,~\cite{DBLP:journals/corr/Rabinovich14}.}: most model-checkers of practical usefulness exploit NC languages.

 Moving from regular languages to suitable families of structured CF languages is certainly a well motivated goal: the aperiodicity property, in fact, is perhaps even more important for CF languages than for regular ones: whereas various hardware devices, e.g., count modulo some natural number, it is quite unlikely that a programming, a data description, or a natural language exhibits counting features such as forbidding an even number of nested loops or recursive procedure calls.
 We could claim that most if not all of CF languages of practical interest have an aperiodic structure.